Extraterrestrial liquid water: Liquid water on comets and asteroids

 Comets contain large proportions of water ice, but are generally thought to be completely frozen due to their small size and large distance from the Sun.
 However, studies on dust collected from comet Wild-2 show evidence for liquid water inside the comet at some point in the past.
 It is yet unclear what source of heat may have caused melting of some of the comet's water ice.

 Nevertheless, on 10 December 2014, scientists reported that the composition of water vapor from comet Churyumov–Gerasimenko, as determined by the Rosetta spacecraft, is substantially different from that found on Earth.
 That is, the ratio of deuterium to hydrogen in the water from the comet was determined to be three times that found for terrestrial water.
 This makes it very unlikely that water found on Earth came from comets such as comet Churyumov–Gerasimenko according to the scientists.

 The asteroid 24 Themis was the first found to have water, including liquid pressurised by non-atmospheric means, dissolved into mineral through ionising radiation.
 Water has also been found to flow on the large asteroid 4 Vesta heated through periodic impacts.

 Extrasolar habitable zone candidates for water

 Most known extrasolar planetary systems appear to have very different compositions compared to that of the Solar System, though there may be sample bias arising from the detection methods.

 The goal of current searches is to find Earth-sized planets in the habitable zone of their planetary systems (also sometimes called the "Goldilocks zone").
 Planets with oceans could include Earth-sized moons of giant planets, though it remains speculative whether such 'moons' really exist.
 There is speculation that rocky planets hosting water may be commonplace throughout the Milky Way.

-In July 2022, water was detected on the exoplanet WASP-96b based on spectrum studies with the James Webb Space Telescope.
-In August 2022, water was detected on the exoplanet TOI-1452 b based on studies with data from the Transiting Exoplanet Survey Satellite (TESS).
+In July 2022, water vapor was detected in the atmosphere of the exoplanet WASP-96b based on spectrum studies with the James Webb Space Telescope.
+In August 2022, the exoplanet TOI-1452 b was found to have a density consistent with a water-rich composition based on studies with data from the Transiting Exoplanet Survey Satellite (TESS).